-Registration is open online (click Buy Tickets button).
-In the event the retreat is canceled, participants will be notified by Wednesday, the week of the retreat.
-Registration fees are refunded only if the workshop is canceled; no refund for partial attendance or no-show.
+Registration is open online.
+It is LMU Extension policy that registration fees are refunded only if the event is canceled; no refund for partial attendance or no-show.

 University Hall, Roski Dining Room